Kazooki123/yurilang/README.md

 @choose — Filtering

-Filters or choose a specific element from a list based on the conditions
+Filters or choose a specific element from a list based on the conditions.

-> [!WARNING]
-> This feature hasn't been implemented *yet*

 ```
 @wlw: